THE TESTIMONY And EVIDENCE ARE NOT Humanly Possible.. TRY To Understand The LEVEL Of SUPERNATURAL !!

-This TRANCENDS TIME And Human Understanding // But You Are Seeing the Record that was Kept to PROVE IT To BE TRUE On A Super-Natural Level of the Stories in The Bible
+This TRANSCENDS TIME And Human Understanding // But You Are Seeing the Record that was Kept to PROVE IT To BE TRUE On A Super-Natural Level of the Stories in The Bible

 Jonathan's videos can also be found on these other venues: